ndrwmlnk/MineRL/doc/rainbow_2/README.md

 You can record depth episode rollouts trough the `rollout.py` script.
 You only have to activate depth frames from the Malmo environment.

-Since this is not a supported feature from `minerl` we have to directly edit the source code of the Malmo environment.
-Find the root of your virtualenv (`~/venv`in this example) and edit the following file:
+Since this is not a supported feature from `minerl` you have to directly edit the declaration of the environment.
+Find the root of your Python virtualenv (`~/venv`in this example) and edit the following file:

 ```shell script
 gedit ~/venv/lib/python3.7/site-packages/minerl/env/missions/treechop.xml